The-R4V3N/Currency-Converter/README.md

 #Preqesite

-You need to have Python installed (obviously :)) if you want to build it from the source code it self otherwise you could just use the .exe file to runn it.</br>
+You need to have Python installed (obviously :)) if you want to build it from the source code it self otherwise you could just use the .exe file to run it.</br>
+You can find the currency-converter.exe file in dist folder.<br>

 WANT TO KNOW MORE ABOUT ME?
 [FOLLOW THE LINK](https://the-r4v3n.github.io/github.io/#)